dabana/VuePress-KCJsummercamp/docs/jour3.md

 ## 2. Microbit activity

 - Prepare the MicroBit for detecting tilt
+- We will have 100 coins and each time we tilt too much we lose coins
+- See how many coins are left in the coffin once the race end!

 ## 3. Proper treasure handling